History of Cuba: Background

-Social, political, and economic change

 During the time of the so-called "Rewarding Truce", which encompassed the 17 years from the end of the Ten Years' War in 1878, fundamental changes took place in Cuban society.
 With the abolition of slavery in October 1886, former slaves joined the ranks of farmers and urban working class.
 Most wealthy Cubans lost their rural properties, and many of them joined the urban middle class.
 The number of sugar mills dropped and efficiency increased, with only companies and the most powerful plantation owners owning them.
 The numbers of campesinos and tenant farmers rose considerably.
 Furthermore, American capital began flowing into Cuba, mostly into the sugar and tobacco businesses and mining.
 By 1895, these investments totalled $50 million.
 Although Cuba remained Spanish politically, economically it became increasingly dependent on the United States.

 These changes also entailed the rise of labour movements.
 The first Cuban labour organization, the Cigar Makers Guild, was created in 1878, followed by the Central Board of Artisans in 1879, and many more across the island.
-Abroad, a new trend of aggressive American influence emerged, evident in Secretary of State James G. Blaine's expressed belief that all of Central and South America would some day fall to the US.
-Blaine placed particular importance on the control of Cuba.
-"That rich island", he wrote on 1 December 1881, "the key to the Gulf of Mexico, is, though in the hands of Spain, a part of the American commercial system…If ever ceasing to be Spanish, Cuba must necessarily become American and not fall under any other European domination".
-Blaine's vision did not allow the existence of an independent Cuba.
+Abroad, a new trend of aggressive American influence emerged.
+Secretary of State James G. Blaine placed particular importance on the control of Cuba: "If ever ceasing to be Spanish, Cuba must necessarily become American and not fall under any other European domination".